Six years of blogging

 Hypersistence Optimizer has already been helping many developers getting a better understanding of their application performance issues, and allowed their projects to run faster.

-Exactly two years ago, I launched the hibernate-types project, which provides a great variety of custom Hibernate Types to handle JSON, ARRAY or database-specific column types like Inet, Range or HStore.
+Exactly two years ago, I launched the Hibernate Types project, which provides a great variety of custom Hibernate Types to handle JSON, ARRAY or database-specific column types like

 At the beginning of 2019, I also decided to change my blog layout.
 The previous UI was based on a free WordPress theme that lacked support for full-width pages or a fixed menu.
 The current theme is way better, and now the home page, along with the book, courses, training, and consulting pages, use a much better cleaner design.